Woutifier/edx-documentation/en_us/developers/source/conventions/safe_templates.rst

 As a general guideline, JavaScript in Mako templates should be kept to an absolute minimum for a number of reasons.

-* It is very hard to mix syntax appropriately, which can lead to bugs, some of which might lead to security issues.
+* It is very difficult to mix syntax appropriately, which can lead to bugs, some of which might lead to security issues.

 * The JavaScript code cannot easily be tested.